Tuteria/Frontend-Assessment/README.md

 ### Taking and submitting the assessment

 1. Clone the repository and provide your implementation to the tasks there.
 2. When done, submit a pull request of your implementation to the base repository.

-    ***Bonus Points:*** If you make use of the [changesets](https://github.com/atlassian/changesets) when creating the PR and also provide a live link of the hosted application.
+   **_Bonus Points:_** If you make use of the [changesets](https://github.com/atlassian/changesets) when creating the PR and also provide a live link of the hosted application.

 3. These tasks require using [TypeScript](https://www.typescriptlang.org/).
 4. To ensure consistent commit messages, visit [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit conventions.
+5. We recommend you complete this assessment **within 4 days** from when you fork the project
-5. If you have any questions, please reach out to me on Telegram [@Beee_sama](https://t.me/Beee_sama) or send an email to [biola@tuteria.com](mailto:biola@tuteria.com)
+6. If you have any questions, please reach out to me on Telegram [@Beee_sama](https://t.me/Beee_sama) or send an email to [biola@tuteria.com](mailto:biola@tuteria.com)

 ### The assessment